ninrod/dotfiles/README.md

 bind -t vi-copy y copy-pipe 'pbcopy'
 ```

 * configure your terminal to use the [papercolor theme][papercolor_link].
 There's a `conf/papercolor` folder within this repo that can help you with that on [iTerm2][iterm2_link].
-Just click the `papercolor-fixed-light.itermcolors` file and setup a profile within iTerm2 using the papercolor-light scheme.
+Just click the `papercolor-light-fixed.itermcolors` file and setup a profile within iTerm2 using the papercolor-light scheme.
 * change the git user info inside the .gitconfig file within the repo and run the zsh script `install.zsh` like so:

 ```sh